dataandsignal/libmusic_m/README.md

 - Penny W. D., Signal Processing Course, University College London, 2000

-- and also in my own [engineering thesis](https://github.com/dataandsignal/libmusic_m/files/9567833/praca_inz_gregor.pdf) , (it's written in polish, probably will be translated to english)
+- and also in my [engineering thesis](https://drive.google.com/file/d/1e2LjLYKVGIdSypj2sSbbauz2-SU5a1as/view?usp=sharing) (written in polish, probably will be translated to english)

 ## Copyright